PyDrocsid/cogs/general/custom_commands/documentation.md

 ### __`requires_confirmation`__

-This command enables/disables a confirmation message before sending the message of the custom command.
+The requires_confirmation is used to specifie whether to send a confirmation message before sending the message of the custom command.

 ```css
 .custom_commands edit [requires_confirmation|rc] <command> <enabled>